zzulueta/mslearn-ai-agents/Instructions/07b-use-local-mcp-server-tools.md

----
-lab:
-    title: 'Connect AI Agents to Tools Using MCP'
-    description: 'Learn how to integrate Model Context Protocol with AI agents'
----

 # Connect AI agents to tools using Model Context Protocol (MCP)

 In this exercise, you'll create an agent that can connect to an MCP server and automatically discover callable functions.